-Rwanda is a low-income and least developed country, ranks 166 out of 187 countries based on UNDP Human Development Index for 2011.
-Rwanda has one of the highest population densities in Africa, with 416 people living per square kilometre; it is among the highest in Africa.
-Its population increases at an annual rate of 2.6 per cent, currently standing close to 11 million.
-The country has limited natural resources, and the main sector is agriculture, which contributes to over 33 per cent of the national GDP and generates 80 per cent of the total export revenue.
+Rwanda is a low-income, food-deficit and least developed country, and ranks 167 (out of 187 countries) on the 2013 UNDP Human Development Report.
+Rwanda has one of the highest population densities in Africa, with 416 people per square kilometre.
+Its population increases at an annual rate of 2.6 percent and the total population stands at 11.2 million.
+Rwanda has a limited natural resource base; the main sector is agriculture, which contributes to over 33 percent of the national gross domestic product (GDP) and generates 80 percent of total export revenue.

 Agricultural transformation has been identified as the main pillar for achieving economic development and food security.
 Rwanda plans to attain a per capita income of USD 1,240 by the year 2020 from the current level of USD 644.
 Since the 1994 genocide and the following total collapse of Rwanda's civil society, economy and social services, the Government has embarked on rebuilding the country and improving quality of life.
 Good governance, productive and market-oriented agriculture, and regional and international economic integration are three of the six pillars of the Rwanda Vision 2020.
 Rwanda was also the first country to sign the Comprehensive Africa Agriculture Development Programme (CAADP) compact and to secure funding, thus confirming malnutrition and food insecurity as one of the Government's key priorities.